-This template enables business owners and buyers or sellers of businesses to compile an informal valuation of a business based on the cash flow projections that are automatically compiled from the template assumptions.
-The net annual cash flows are discounted at the weighted average cost of capital (WACC) in order to calculate a net present value (NPV), internal rate of return (IRR) and an estimated business valuation.
-The flexible design of the template also enables users to perform sensitivities on the projected cash flow and financing of a business in order to evaluate how much the business is worth.
-All valuation calculations are based on both a three year and a five year period.
+This template enables business owners and buyers or sellers of businesses to calculate an estimated valuation of a business or company based on the discounted cash flow (DCF) method by using the weighted average cost of capital (WACC) as a discount rate for future cash flow projections over three and five year periods.
+The estimated business valuations are calculated by using the net present value (NPV) method with the option of including a terminal value.
+The flexible design of the template also enables users to perform sensitivities on the projected cash flow and financing of a business in order to evaluate what the business is worth.

-Note: A formal valuation of a business usually involves a comprehensive analysis of the cash flow that is generated by the business and the inherent risk factors that may affect a business valuation.
-We therefore believe that it is impossible to compile a formal, independent business valuation by using any stand alone business valuation tool and the results that are produced by this template should therefore not be interpreted as a formal business valuation.
-This template is however a unique business valuation solution that adds immeasurable value in determining and analyzing the estimated value of a business on a discounted cash flow basis.
+Note: A formal valuation of a business usually involves a comprehensive analysis of the cash flow generated by the business and the inherent risk factors which may affect a business valuation.
+We believe that it is impossible to compile a formal, independent business valuation by using any stand alone business valuation tool and the results produced by this template should therefore not be interpreted as a formal business valuation.
+This template is a unique business valuation solution which adds immeasurable value in determining and analysing the estimated value of a business on a discounted cash flow basis.

 The following sheets are included in this template:

-Assumptions - this sheet contains all the user assumptions that are required in order to compile the business valuation calculations in this template.
-Most of the assumptions are used in compiling the five year forecast of annual cash flows, but some important financing assumptions are also included at the bottom of the sheet.
+Assumptions - this sheet contains all the user assumptions which affect the business valuation calculations.
+Most of the assumptions are used in compiling the 5-year forecast of annual cash flows but some important financing assumptions are also included at the bottom of the sheet.

-CashFlow - the 5 year annual cash flow forecast on this sheet is automatically compiled from the assumptions that are entered on the Assumptions sheet.
-The only user input that is required on this sheet is the addition of expense items if the 23 default expenses are not sufficient.
+CashFlow - the 5 year annual cash flow forecast on this sheet is automatically compiled from the assumptions entered on the Assumptions sheet.
+The only user input which is required on this sheet is the addition of expense items if the default expenses are not sufficient.

-The turnover amounts that are included in the annual cash flow forecast are calculated from the year 1 amount that is entered in cell C6 on the Assumptions sheet and increased for subsequent years by applying the appropriate annual increase percentages that are specified in row 7 on the Assumptions sheet to the appropriate previous year's turnover amount.
+The turnover amounts in the annual cash flow projections are calculated from the year 1 amount entered in cell C9 on the Assumptions sheet and increased for subsequent years by applying the appropriate annual increase percentages specified in row 10 on the Assumptions sheet to the appropriate previous year's turnover amount.

 Gross Profit %

-The estimated gross profit percentages that are entered in row 9 on the Assumptions sheet are used to calculate the appropriate gross profit amounts in each year on the cash flow forecast.
+The estimated gross profit percentages entered in row 12 on the Assumptions sheet are used to calculate the appropriate gross profit amounts in each year on the cash flow projections.
 The cost of sales amounts are then calculated by deducting the gross profit amounts from the appropriate turnover amounts.

-Note: Gross profit percentages of 100% can be entered in row 9 in order to compile a cash flow forecast for service based businesses.
+Note: Gross profit percentages of 100% can be entered to compile a cash flow forecast for service based businesses.
 The turnover amounts will then be the same as the gross profit amounts and you can hide the cost of sales and gross profit rows on the CashFlow sheet if you don't want to include these calculations on the annual cash flow projections.

-You can also add additional expense items to the default list by simply inserting a row anywhere above the "Add new expense items above this row" text in row 34.
-The expense items that are added above this row are automatically updated on the CashFlow sheet but you also need to insert the appropriate number of additional rows on this sheet in order to include all the expenses that are listed on the Assumptions sheet on the cash flow forecast.
+You can also add additional expense items to the default list by simply inserting a row anywhere above the "Add new expense items above this row" text in row 37.
+The expense items which are added above this row are automatically updated on the CashFlow sheet but you also need to insert the appropriate number of additional rows on this sheet in order to include all the expenses listed on the Assumptions sheet on the cash flow forecast.

 The year 1 expense amounts in column C on the Assumptions sheet are automatically included in the appropriate rows on the CashFlow sheet.
-The year 2 to year 5 expense amounts are calculated by applying the expense increase percentages that are entered in row 35 to the appropriate expense amounts of the previous year.
+The year 2 to year 5 expense amounts are calculated by applying the expense increase percentages which are entered in row 38 to the appropriate expense amounts of the previous year.

-Individual expense items are not covered in these instructions because the nature of expenses differs based on the nature of the business that the cash flow forecast is compiled for.
-We would however like to emphasize that users need to ensure that all expenses are included in the cash flow forecast because the omission of material expenses could result in an inaccurate business valuation being calculated.
+Individual expense items are not covered in these instructions because the nature of expenses differs based on the nature of the business for which the cash flow forecast is compiled.
+We would however like to emphasize that users need to ensure that all expenses are included in the cash flow forecast because the omission of material expenses could result in an inaccurate business valuation being arrived at.

-Note: Non-cash expense items like depreciation on property, plant & equipment should not be included in the cash flow projections quite simply because these items are accounting entries and not related to the cash that is generated by a business.
+Note: Non-cash expense items like depreciation on property, plant & equipment should not be included in the cash flow projections simply because these items are accounting entries and not related to the cash generated by a business.

 The working capital of a business consists of inventory, debtors and creditors balances.
 The movements in these balances form part of the operating cash flow of a business and are therefore included in the calculation of our annual cash flow projections.
 In order to calculate the movements in working capital, users therefore need to enter the estimated start-up balances (for existing businesses) and annual closing balances for each of the working capital account groups (inventory, debtors and creditors).
 Note that the estimated closing creditor balances need to be entered as negative values.

-When this template is used to calculate an estimated business valuation for an existing business or a business that is acquired as a going concern, the start-up working capital balances should be easy to determine (based on the business accounts or acquisition agreement).
-If the template is however used to calculate a valuation for a business with no previous trading history, the start-up balances should be nil and the closing working capital balances for each projection year should be estimated.
+When this template is used to calculate an estimated business valuation for an existing business or a business which is acquired as a going concern, the start-up working capital balances should be easy to determine (based on the business accounts or acquisition agreement).
+If the template is however used to calculate a company valuation without any previous trading history, the start-up balances should be nil and the closing working capital balances for each projection year should be estimated.

-The outstanding creditors balances can also be calculated based on a number of days assumption, but users should keep in mind that this balance is influenced by inventory purchases as well as expense items and the ratio of cash and credit payments.
-The trading terms that are negotiated with suppliers can therefore be used in calculating the estimate but the expense line items that are paid in the same period as the expenses were incurred should also be taken into account.
+The outstanding creditors balances can also be calculated based on a number of days assumption but users should keep in mind that this balance is influenced by inventory purchases as well as expense items and the ratio of cash and credit payments.
+The trading terms negotiated with suppliers can therefore be used in calculating the estimate but the extent of expense line items paid on a cash basis should also be taken into account.

 As we've mentioned before, depreciation should not be included as an expense item for the purpose of this template because it is not a cash expense.
 We do however recommend that the deterioration of the condition of fixed assets is considered when estimating the capital expenditure amounts, especially in years 4 and 5.